At Narrative Research, respecting privacy is an important part of our commitment to you, our respondents and the general public.

 collection: The act of gathering, acquiring, recording, or obtaining personal information from any source, including third parties, by any means.

 consent: Voluntary agreement for the collection, use and disclosure of personal information for defined purposes.
 Consent can be either express or implied and can be provided directly by the individual or by an authorized representative.
-Express consent can be given orally, electronically or in writing, but is always unequivocal and does not require any inference on the part of CRA.
+Express consent can be given orally, electronically or in writing, but is always unequivocal and does not require any inference on the part of Narrative Research.
 Implied consent is consent that can reasonably be inferred from an individual’s action or inaction.

 disclosure: Making personal information available to a third party.